ibexa/documentation-user/docs/content_management/configure_ct_field_settings.md

 1. Expand the header of a Field that you want to modify and change the settings.

-1. To discard your changes, if you are creating a new Content Type, click **Discard**, and if you are updating an existing Content Type, click **Delete draft**.
+1. To discard your changes:

+- If you are creating a new Content Type, click **Discard**.
+- If you are updating an existing Content Type, click **Delete draft**.

-1. To save your changes, click **Save** and continue editing, or **Save and close** to focus on other tasks.
+1. To save your changes:

+- Click **Save** and continue editing.
+- Click **Save and close** to close the window.

 ## General settings

 Depending on their type, Fields can have different combinations of the following general settings.

 |Setting|Description|Use|
 --------|-----------|---|